 Environment โ

-Each app keeps its own environment variables. mono-env is a small wrapper (shipped with mono-utils) that loads a root env file first, then layers each app's env file from .apps/ on top, and finally runs your real command (vite, vue-tsc, โฆ) with the merged environment.
+Each app keeps its own environment variables. mono-env is a small wrapper (shipped with mono-utils) that loads a root env file first, then layers each app's env file from .mono/apps/ on top, and finally runs your real command (vite, vue-tsc, โฆ) with the merged environment.

 You don't call it directly โ it's already wired into every script in the templates, so day to day you just run pnpm dev / pnpm build.